Science Students Receive 2022 Department Honors

 Kaetlyn Todd, a senior biology major from Gering, Nebraska, received the Golden Scalpel Award as the top student in gross anatomy, Concordia’s human cadaver dissection course.

 The department also recognized outstanding lab assistants for the year.
-Carter Kent, a senior from Crete, Nebraska, and Maila Rolf, a senior from Seward, Nebraska, were named outstanding assistants in biology.
+Carter Kent, a senior from Crete, Nebraska, and Malia Rolf, a senior from Seward, Nebraska, were named outstanding assistants in biology.
 Kenna Miller, a senior from York, Nebraska, received outstanding chemistry assistant honors, and Simon Higgason, a senior from Sioux Falls, South Dakota, was named the outstanding lab assistant in physics.